sourcegraph/handbook/content/departments/people-talent/talent/tools/resources_for_recruiting_operations.md

 **Step 8:** Click "_Save_" > "_Send_" > "_Invite all guests_"

 **Note:** Follow the same scheduling steps for internal candidates that you would for external candidates.
 Send the confirmation email to the internal candidate's Sourcegraph email address so they can add the event to their calendar if they'd like.

+### Additional scheduling step for leadership and executive candidates

+Unfortunatunately candidates have to manually download their calendar invites from the confirmation email they receive from Greenhouse.
+Oftentimes busy executive candidates miss this step or get confused about which zoom link to join if they are scheduled for multiple interviews.
+As a solution, in addition to the Greenhouse confirmation email, Recruiters should [follow these steps](https://www.loom.com/share/f6716d69982d4b0bbe2c52bae682872a?sid=b846fb09-d00b-4c2b-86fd-ea14a1176a6e) to manually send executive candidates a Google Calendar invite from their personal calendar.

 ### How to schedule a debrief